 What you need to know

-Musicians and singers perform in settings such as concert halls, arenas, and clubs.
+Musicians and singers perform their music in settings such as concert halls, arenas, and clubs or bars.
 Musicians and singers who give recitals or perform in nightclubs travel frequently and may tour nationally or internationally.
-Some spend time in recording studios.
+Some spend time writing songs and in recording studios.
 There are many jobs in cities that have a high concentration of entertainment activities, such as New York, Los Angeles, Chicago, and Nashville.

 Some of the things a musician or singer might do:

 - Perform music for live audiences and recordings

 - Audition for positions in orchestras, choruses, bands, and other types of music groups